-Prerequisite Refer to Pre-AP/AP High School Course Agreement on page talented language students beyond those available in the regular French I Class.
+Prerequisite Refer to Pre-AP/AP High School Course Agreement on page 40.

+Description: Pre-AP French I emphasizes oral skills while developing reading and writing skills and is designed to provide opportunities for talented language students beyond those available in the regular French I Class.
 This course extends the Texas Essential Knowledge and Skills (TEKS).
 Student will be guided in recognizing the interrelationships of language and will develop a cultural appreciation of the Francophone world.
 The focus of this course is on novice proficiency.